PostgreSQL with Docker

 docker-compose up -d

-This command will create and start the PostgreSQL container in the background.
-To verify that the container is running, you can use the following command:
+This command creates and starts the PostgreSQL container in the background.

 docker ps